cvmfs/doc-cvmfs/cpt-repo.rst

 ``server.conf`` of the repository.
 Furthermore it is recommended to switch off automatic tagging by setting ``CVMFS_AUTO_TAG=false`` for a garbage collectable repository.
-The garbage collection will be enabled with the next published transaction and will run after every publish operation.
+The garbage collection will be enabled with the next published transaction and will run every once in a while after a publish operation.
 Alternatively, ``CVMFS_AUTO_GC=false`` may be set and ``cvmfs_server gc`` run from cron at a time when no publish operations will be happening; garbage collection and publish operations cannot happen at the same time.